 One of our favorite things to make is homemade nut butter.

 Or eaten on a spoon.
-A large spoon :-).
+Make that a large spoon :-).

-I use butters in my Almond Butter Truffles and I soon hope to post a Cookie Dough Truffle that we love !!!
+I use nut and seed butters in my Almond Butter Truffles and I soon hope to post a Cookie Dough Truffle that we love !!!

-But until you’ve made your own Homemade Nut Butter (whether it’s almond, pecan, or any of those other butters), you really haven’t tasted anything yet.
+But until you’ve made your own Homemade Nut or Seed Butter (whether it’s almond, pecan, pumpkin seed butter or any of those other butters), you don’t know what you’re missing.

-So do yourself a favor.
-For flavor and frugality.
+So do yourself a favor, for both flavor and frugality.